khudgins/documentation/console/console/console_overview.rst

 Console
 -------

-This section covers the individual components of the enStratus console at a high level:
+This section covers the individual components of the Enstratius console at a high level:

 .. figure:: ./images/newconsole.png
    :height: 734 px